spujadas/elk-docker/README.md

 	RUN bin/plugin install logstash-input-rss

 See the *[Building the image](#building-image)* section above for instructions on building the new image.
 You can then run a container based on this image using the same command line as the one in the *[Usage](#usage)* section.

-### Starting Logstash's web interface <a name="starting-logstash-web"></a>

-Starting Logstash's web interface requires overriding the `start.sh` script from the base `sebp/elk` image to start the `logstash-web` service.

-To do that:

-1. Download the [`start.sh` script from the image's source](https://raw.githubusercontent.com/spujadas/elk-docker/master/start.sh), and add this line in it before the `tail -f /var/log/elasticsearch/elasticsearch.log` line:

-	service logstash-web start

-2. Create the following `Dockerfile` next to this updated `start.sh` script:

-	FROM sebp/elk

-	ADD ./start.sh /usr/local/bin/start.sh
-	EXPOSE 9292

-3. Build the image as usual (see the *[Building the image](#building-image)* section above).

-4. Start the image with port 9292 published (e.g. `docker run ... -p 9292:9292 ...`).

 ## Storing log data <a name="storing-log-data"></a>